jgjin/not-quite-an-expert/content/posts/group_solution.md

 ## A brief intermission on collective intelligence
 Formally, we could describe a problem (e.g. "generate some ideas for our next advertisement campaign" or "estimate the population of Lithuania"[^1]) and a solution mechanism (e.g. plurality vote, majority vote with runoffs, combination of individual solutions) in at least 2 ways.
 1. **Superadditive**: the group gives a solution better than the best or average member.
-    Superadditive can be divided into 3 more precise versions:[^2]
+    Superadditive can be divided into 3 more precise versions.[^2] We say a problem, solution mechanism, and solution space together are (regular) superadditive if at least 1 of the 3 versions is fulfilled and full superadditive if all 3 versions are fulfilled.[^3]

     a. **Super-optimal:** the group gives a solution better than the best member.